The Multiverse God

 The inflaton is posited, but we don't actually know that inflaton fields ever existed (or even know that inflaton is a field).
 They are unlike anything we observe in standard physics.
 We only know what we can see now and test now, and we do not see inflaton fields.
 Even if there had once been an inflaton field, we only observe what it left behind and that is not enough to know what it was.

-Inflation might produce many universes, but they would all be the same, clones of each other.
-So in addition, string theory is employed to speculate a method that would make all these universes be fundamentally different.
+Inflation might produce many universes, but by itself they would all be the same, clones of each other.
+This would not solve the problem of fine tuning of our universe to make life possible.
+So in addition to inflation, string theory is employed to speculate a method that would make all these universes be fundamentally different.

 There is no evidence however to indicate string theory is the best explanation for anything.
 In part this is because the theory is so flexible that it can explain anything and everything.
 Said another way, the variables in the theory are so complex that the theory is underdetermined.

 A fundamental principle in science is Occam's Razor, the idea that theories must never be more complicated than required.
 This is said as: "Do not multiply unnecessary entities."
 String theory almost by definition is multiplication of unnecessary entities.
-Therefore, it and the multiverse generator should be dis-favored as scientific theories.
+Multiverse theory in general is multiplication of unnecessary entities.
+Therefore, string theory and the multiverse generator should be dis-favored as scientific theories.

-- The other-verses are specifically unobservable and immaterial to us, so they are outside of science.
+• The other-verses are specifically (and permanently) unobservable and immaterial to us, so they are outside of science.

-- Thus, they are a pure metaphysical solution; therefore again they are not scientific.
+• Thus, the other-verses are a pure metaphysical solution; therefore again they are not scientific.

-- These hypothetical other-verses are all assumed to be different from ours at their most basic levels.
-This means they don't follow our natural laws and therefore, they are super-natural and once again unscientific.
+• These hypothetical other-verses are all assumed to be different from ours at their most basic levels.
+This means they don't follow our natural laws and therefore, they are once again unscientific (from our perspective), but also super-natural.

-- The generator of the other-verses is a thing or process that is unnatural to our universe, so by standard definitions it must be unscientific. note
+• The generator of the other-verses is a thing or process that is unnatural to our universe, so by standard definitions it must be unscientific. •••

 According to the National Academy of Sciences, “The statements of science must invoke only natural things and processes.”
 On a straight reading, this would disallow the multiverse as being scientific.

-Similarly it can be said that the multiverse theory does not predict fine-tuning of our universe any better than a single-universe theory.
-Therefore substantial evidence of fine-tuning offers no support for the multiverse theory.
+• Therefore, multiverse theory cannot predict fine-tuning of our universe any better than a single-universe theory.
+Therefore then, the substantial evidence of fine-tuning in our universe offers no support for the multiverse theory.

-The story goes that someone went to hear a talk about planet orbital mechanics.
-Afterward the listener talked with the speaker and said that they did not believe what was said because they knew what was really holding up the earth.
+The story goes that someone went to a talk about planet orbital mechanics.
+Afterward this listener chatted with the speaker and said that they did not believe what had been said in the talk because they knew what was really holding up the earth.

 “What is that?”, asked the speaker.